 e.g. Yapily provides high-performance open banking APIs, helping third-party providers connect to banks.

-Card-Based Payment Instrument Issuer (CBPII)
+CBPII - Card Based Payment Instrument Issuer

 Payment service providers that issue cards, which can be used to make purchases online and in person.
 These payments are taken via the card from one account, and sent to another account held by the merchant.